-IIVF ICSI and Cryopreservation Treatment Consent
+IVF ICSI and Cryopreservation Treatment Consent

-- Before beginning treatment, you must agree and sign a consent form. - There are several options you must consider and agree with your partner (if applicable) - You will be sent the consent in advance of signing and will have ample time to consider the options. - You will have a pre-treatment online consultation to discuss and complete your treatment consent form. - Where applicable, we ask that both partners, attend the online consultation together.
+- Before beginning treatment, you must agree and sign a consent form. - There are several options you must consider and agree with your partner (if applicable) - You will be sent the consent and will have ample time to consider the options. - Please watch this video, which serves as supplementary material for understanding consent.